 Day 5

 Start your day by catching a morning flight from Mexico City to Tuxtla Gutierrez Airport.
 Once you arrive, grab a licensed taxi to take you to San Cristóbal de las Casas, which is approximately 45 km away.
-This charming town is nestled in the Central Highlands of Chiapas, Mexico, and is surrounded by picturesque hills.
-The city center retains its Spanish colonial charm, featuring red-tiled roofs, cobblestone streets, and beautiful wrought iron balconies adorned with flowers.
+This charming town is located in the Central Highlands of Chiapas, Mexico, and is surrounded by beautiful hills.
+The city center has retained its Spanish colonial charm, with red-tiled roofs, cobblestone streets, and beautiful wrought iron balconies covered with flowers.

 After you check into your hotel in San Cristóbal, take some time to relax.
-In the late afternoon, venture out to explore the vibrant streets of downtown San Cristóbal.
-Stroll along Real de Guadalupe, the main pedestrian street bustling with shops, cafes, and restaurants.
-Don’t forget to stop by the central plaza, a great spot for people-watching and enjoying the local street vendors.
+In late afternoon, venture out to explore the lively streets of downtown San Cristóbal.
+Stroll along Real de Guadalupe, the main pedestrian street full of shops, cafes, and restaurants.
+Also visit the center plaza, which is great for people-watching and trying the local street vendors.

-Where to stay in San Cristóbal de las Casas: The best location to book your stay in San Cristóbal as a first time visitor is the Historic Center.
+Where to stay in San Cristóbal de las Casas: The best location to book your stay in San Cristóbal as a first time visitor is it's Historic Center.

 Day 6

-Begin your day with a trip to Casa Na Bolom, the main hub of a foundation focused on preserving the area's forests and indigenous communities, which also houses a fascinating museum.
+Begin your day with a trip to Casa Na Bolom, which is the the main hub of a foundation that is focused on preserving the area's forests and indigenous communities.
+The place also has a nice museum.
 Next, head over to Catedral de San Cristóbal, located in a vibrant plaza.
-This stunning cathedral, built in 1528, boasts a baroque façade and a beautifully gilded altar.
-For lunch, choose from one of the lovely restaurants in the city center.
+This gorgeous cathedral, built in 1528, has a baroque exterior and a beautifully gilded altar.
+Have lunch at one of the nice restaurants in the city center.

-After your meal, explore Museo del Ámbar, an informative museum that highlights amber jewelry, art, and fossils.
-Then, make your way to Real de Guadalupe, where you can relax at a cozy café, savoring a cup of Chiapas coffee while people-watching.
-In the afternoon, you might also want to consider joining a walking tour of the historic city center.
+After lunch, explore Museo del Ámbar, an informative museum that showcases amber jewelry, art, and fossils.
+Then, make your way to Real de Guadalupe street, where you can relax at a nice café, enjoying a cup of Chiapas coffee and people-watching.
+In the afternoon, you could also consider joining a walking tour of the historic city center.

 Catedral de San Cristóbal |